How to Store LiPo Batteries?

 2. Temperature Regulation: Avoid exposing batteries to extreme temperatures.
 Ensure they are stored in a well-ventilated area within the vehicle, away from direct sunlight or heat sources like engines, which could cause overheating.

-3. Protection from Damage: Shield batteries from possible damage due to collisions or impacts.
+3. Protection from Damage: Batteries should be shielded from possible damage due to collisions or impacts.
 Placing them within a protective container or padded enclosure helps mitigate potential damage.

 Aircraft